solp22/holbertonschool-printf/README.md

 <summary><h2>Files</h2></summary>

 ### [_printf.c](/_printf.c/)
-This file contains the main code of the printf function.
+<p align= "justify">This file contains the main code of the printf function.
 This function is in charge of checking for possible error cases such as the format given being null, or there being no format specifier given after the '%'.
 It also is in charge of calling the get_functions function when the conditions are met, as well as sending the format to the print function that will be used.
-Finally, it is also in charge of returning the the number of characters printed (excluding the null byte used to end output to strings).
+Finally, it is also in charge of returning the the number of characters printed (excluding the null byte used to end output to strings).</p>
 <p>Prototype:</p>

  ```ruby